 - Active straight leg raises whilst lying on your back.
 Lift your leg up and down keeping the knee straight.
 Try to engage the core as you do these.
 Aim for 8-12 times, as pain allows.
 If possible, add an isometric hold for 5 seconds, if tolerable, for 2-3 sets

 As the pain improves the exercises should progress in difficulty becoming more dynamic with the aim of returning you to your desired hobbies and activities.
-For example, walking lunge, bodyweight sumo squat, adductor slide in standing, plyometrics, neuromuscular control exercises and sport-specific drills.
+For example, walking lunge, bodyweight sumo squat, and adductor slide in standing.
+Later in the rehab programme plyometrics, neuromuscular control exercises and sport-specific drills should be incorporated.

 Is it okay to run or train if I have a groin strain?